tinkershack/meteomunch/README.md

-# Munch [WIP]
+# Meteo Munch [WIP]

 _NOTE: work in progress_

 Munch is a webserver that assimilates meteo data from multiple weather providers and serves a select set of parameters.
+Its package can be directly used for seamless programatic calls.